 It would have to be considered whether this is still relevant to the Framework Employment Directive, given it now seems to have horizontal direct effect against private sector employers anyway.

 Changes made to disability discrimination legislation to reflect the directive

 In the Equality Act 2010

 - Discrimination by association.
 In Coleman v Attridge Law (July 2008), the European Court decided that the directive covers direct discrimination or harassment of an employee by reason of another person’s disability.
-UK tribunals subsequently held that the DDA must be re-interpreted to give effect to this (under the Marleasing principle).
+UK tribunals subsequently held that the Disability Discrimination Act 1995 must be re-interpreted to give effect to this (under the Marleasing principle).
 The Equality Act 2010 uses new wording to cover this more clearly, and also goes beyond the requirements of the directive by prohibiting discrimination by association in areas other than employment, such as provision of services.
 More on discrimination by association.

 - Harassment: Protection against harassment under the DDA was probably too narrow.
 Again the Equality Act 2010 has made changes.
 More on harassment.